LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 Whenever a new trade is opened the current list of holdings is written to `config/coin_positions.json`.
 Each entry contains the symbol, entry price, quantity and strategy information.
 This file can be inspected to see which coins are being monitored even after restarting the application.
+The `PositionManager` reloads this file at startup so any open positions continue to be tracked across restarts.

 Each position stores the strategy code used on entry.
 During the signal loop only buy rules are evaluated for symbols from `current_universe.json`.
 Once a